How Public Transit Systems Work

 Dependence on Power Systems

-Electric transit systems — including subways and LRT — depend on stable electricity supply.
-Power disruptions can affect operations across entire networks.
+Electric transit systems — including subways, LRT, and electric buses — depend on stable electricity supply.
+Power disruptions can halt operations across entire networks.
+Transit agencies coordinate closely with utilities to ensure reliable service.

 This connects transit systems directly to infrastructure explained in How Power Grids Work and the economic coordination behind electricity markets.